mvysny/vok-orm/README.md

 }
 ```

-Since Category's companion object implements the `Dao` interface, Category will now be outfitted with lots of static extension methods
+Since Category's companion object implements the `Dao` interface, Category will now be outfitted
+with several useful finder methods (static extension methods
-that are attached to the [Dao](src/main/kotlin/com/github/vokorm/Dao.kt) interface itself:
+that are attached to the [Dao](src/main/kotlin/com/github/vokorm/Dao.kt) interface itself):

 * `Category.findAll()` will return a list of all categories
-* `Category[25L]` will fetch a category with ID of 25, failing if there is no such category
+* `Category[25L]` or `Category.get(25L)` will fetch a category with the ID of 25, failing if there is no such category
-* `Category.findById(25L)` will fetch a category with ID of 25, returning null if there is no such category
+* `Category.findById(25L)` will fetch a category with ID of 25, returning `null` if there is no such category
 * `Category.deleteAll()` will delete all categories
+* `Category.deleteById(42L)` will delete a category with ID of 42
 * `Category.count()` will return the number of rows in the Category table.
 * `Category.findBy { "name = :name1 or name = :name2"("name1" to "Beer", "name2" to "Cider") }` will find all categories with the name of "Beer" or "Cider".
   This is an example of a parametrized select, from which you only need to provide the WHERE clause.
+* `Category.deleteBy { (Category::name eq "Beer") or (Category::name eq "Cider") }` will delete all categories
+  matching given criteria.
+This is an example of a statically-typed matching criteria which
+  is converted into the WHERE clause.

 In the spirit of type safety, the finder methods will only accept `Long` (or whatever is the type of
 the primary key in the `Entity<x>` implementation clause).